HoXuanHai3407/Ceph-cluster/README.md

 ```
 ## Conclusion

-Deploying a Ceph cluster using Cephadm simplifies the process and ensures scalability and relia
+If you don't want to run multiple commands manually, Cephadm is an excellent tool for quickly deploying a Ceph cluster.
+Its streamlined process saves time and ensures consistency across deployments.